On Location

 The weather forecast is my daily obsession.
 Nature changes slightly every day as the sun moves with the seasons, so if I have a certain scene in mind I have to capture it within a few days, before the forest changes colour and shape.
 It can take hundreds of shots on different days to capture the right light under moving foliage, so if I have a three-day stretch of the right weather for a scene, I’m happy!

-I often wear chest waders, as a lot of my photos are taken from the water.
-Sometimes I have to sit in the stream to get the right angle.
+Chest waders are a must, as a lot of my photos are taken from the water.
+Sometimes I need to sit in the stream to get the right angle.
 It’s cold, but when I’m creating I don’t notice the temperature or mosquitos!
-Here, I’m adjusting the position of puppet and props.
 Working quickly is necessary when you can’t control the sky, so I show up an hour before I know the sun will be in the right position above the trees (something I’ve noted from the prior day or two of test shots), giving myself enough time to set up.
 When the sun moves into range, I shoot 200-300 photos, hoping to get a lucky shot when the leaves and clouds happen to land in position.
-No wind is best, but rarely happens in Nova Scotia!

 (You can watch the moment afterwards, when the frog decided to get a little creative with me in this video – though I’m a nature girl, it really freaked me out!
 Haha!)

-For more on how I work, go to In the Studio, or join me on Instagram
+For more on my process, go to In the Studio, read interviews with me here, or join me on Instagram